 2. Methods

-A bio-economic model parameterized for a small-scale Caribbean spiny lobster (Panulirus argus fishery) is used to investigate the following questions: 1) how will optimal enforcement and fishing effort change given the stakeholder archetype and status of a stock; and 2) how can this optimal enforcement level be financed.
-For each industry archetype in this small-scale fishery setting, a dynamically optimal legal harvest level for the lobster fishery is derived assuming no illegal fishing occurs.
-This optimal harvest level, referred to as the lobster fishery’s Total Allowable Catch (TAC) is a function of lobster stock biomass and maximizes industry derived benefits.
+A bio-economic model parameterized for a small-scale Caribbean spiny lobster fjshery (Panulirus argus) is used to investigate the following questions: 1) how will optimal enforcement and fishing effort change given the stakeholder archetype and status of a stock; and 2) how can this optimal enforcement level be financed.
+For each stakeholder archetype in this small-scale fishery setting, a dynamically optimal legal harvest level for the lobster fishery is derived assuming no illegal fishing occurs.
+This optimal harvest level, referred to as the lobster fishery’s Total Allowable Catch (TAC) is a function of lobster stock biomass and maximizes industry-derived benefits.
 Once the optimal, legal TAC for the fishery is determined, illegal fishing is introduced to determine an optimal enforcement level that maximizes a net social benefit function, which includes both industry benefits and enforcement costs.
 As part of this optimization, the level of illegal fishing that occurs each year is determined as a function of biomass and enforcement effort.
 Finally, the model is used to examine how and over what time scale the costs of enforcement can be financed through cost-recovery using the four financing mechanisms.
-Parameter values used in the models are derived from other published studies and used to represent a small-scale lobster fishery in the Caribbean (Table 1).
+Parameter values used in the models are derived from other published studies or personal communications and are used to represent a small-scale lobster fishery in the Caribbean (Table 1).

 2.1 Bio-Economic Model